-To introduce Kabir briefly, he is a teenager who has been doing safaris in various national parks for over 6 years now.
-At an age when most of the kids prefer to be playing on ipads, or busy on social media, he chose Jungles for his explorations and engagements.
+To introduce Kabir briefly, he is a teenager who has been doing wildlife safaris in India in various national parks for over 6 years now.
+At an age when most kids prefer to be playing on ipads, or busy on social media, he chose Jungles for his explorations and engagements.

 There is a purpose behind his safaris, to know nature, wildlife, and importantly Tigers.
 The last teenager who was so focussed at a young age was Sachin Tendulkar.
 I see similar traits in this young boy.
 Kabir is all about focus, fondness, and fortitude.

 Kabir visited Ranthambhore National Park in May 2017.
 What he encountered in those 5 days, is something that surprised him as well.
 His record of all his previous safaris in various national parks of India stands shattered.
 Whether it was his safaris in Kanha, Bandhavgarh, Dudhwa, Pilibhit, Corbett, Umred, Tipeshwar, and Ranthambhore itself, all overshadowed by this amazing visit to Ranthambhore.

 Not only he saw Tigers but he was able to photograph them on all the outings.

 8th- morning drive: T60 and 3 cubs (2 males, 1 female around 1.5 yrs old) walking on the road for more than 40 minutes in zone 2.
 We were the only car for the first 30 mins.